It’s one thing to dream of helping affluent clients buy and sell beautiful up-market homes. But how do you actually become a luxury real estate agent?

 9 Real Estate Designations That Will Actually Make You Money

 8. Hitch Your Wagon to a Star

 You can gain serious skills and connections by helping other luxury agents with their marketing, events, and open houses.
 When you can show your well-to-do peers that you are hungry, they will be more likely to take a chance on you as a referral partner when they’re too busy to give their high-end clients the attention they often demand.

-27 Open House Ideas That Will Actually Get You Leads
+33 Open House Ideas That Will Actually Get You Leads in 2023

 9. Mine Expired Luxury Listings & FSBOs